StefanPfeiffer80/FASPA.github.io/README.md

 High-throughput sequencing of the 16S rRNA marker gene is the current benchmark in the characterization of bacterial microbial communities from virtually all environments.
 Here, I present FASPA -Fast Amplicon Sequence Processing and Analysis, an amplicon processing workflow that is easy to use and allows in depth-analysis of microbial communities.
 FASPA addresses the need for a transparent pipeline that based on executable bash scripts, perl scripts and  which allows very fast processing (less than 30 minutes on an average speed laptop with 4 GB RAM).
-FASPA utilizes well-known and state of the art bioinformatics tools and provieds full transparency of the tools used and how they are applied.
+FASPA utilizes the well-known and state of the art bioinformatics tools USEARCH (Edgar 2010) and VSEARCH (Rognes et al. 2016) and gives full transparency on how the tools are applied.
 FASPA also supports the integration of the processed amplicon data in various popular analysis tools, such as QIIME or the R-based (cite) package collection phyloseq via scripts that
 These pipelines claim that their usage addresses the need to be easy-to-use through the application of default or streamlined parameters.
 In a nutshell, FASPA manages precarious balance by being very fast, applies state of the art bioinformatic tools, having low CPU requirements, offers full transparency for the user by being at the same time easy to use.